hilongjw/vue-lazyload/README.md

 import Vue from 'vue'
 import App from './App.vue'

-// for Vue 1.0
+// support both of Vue 1.0 and Vue 2.0
 import VueLazyload from 'vue-lazyload'

-// for Vue 2.0
-import VueLazyload from 'vue-lazyload/vue-lazyload-next'

 Vue.use(VueLazyload, {
   error: 'dist/error.png',